'Toxic trio' of emerging markets suddenly smelling of roses

-Ukraine's debt restructuring, pro-business Mauricio Macri's election win in Argentina and hopes Venezuela will see something similar on Sunday, have seen a dramatic turnaround in investors' attitude towards all three countries.
+Ukraine's debt restructuring, pro-business Mauricio Macri's election win in Argentina and hopes Venezuela will see something similar on Sunday, have seen a dramatic turnaround in investors' attitude toward all three countries.

 Ukrainian bonds have returned almost 50 percent this year, making them the world's best performers, and Venezuela and Argentina are number two and three having chalked up gains of 28 and 24 percent respectively. link.reuters.com/fac26w